-Just learning that these patterns exist, have names and are universal helps any adult see young children’s play as learning.
-Suddenly, our children are not wasteful as they pile stickers randomly onto a piece of paper (or the new wooden table); they are enacting the “connecting” schema, engaging in a natural, valuable process that results in a stronger brain and greater understanding of their world.
-When your young child is struggling for selfhood, your “child-whisperer” powers become so precious.
+Just learning that these patterns exist, have names and are universal helps us better see young children’s play as learning.
+Suddenly, children seem less wasteful as they pile stickers randomly onto a piece of paper (or the new wooden table).
+Rather, they are enacting the “connecting” schema, engaging in a natural, valuable process that results in a stronger brain and greater understanding of their world.
+How elegant of them!

 “Observe more.
 Do less.”

-When adults act as observers, we ease up on directing kids, giving them more space to initiate their own learning through independent play.
-Freed from the burden of directing, we are also able to notice and learn even more about a child’s interests and capabilities, giving us new opportunities to support his or her learning.
+When adults act as observers, we ease up on directing kids, giving kids more space to initiate their own learning through independent play.
+Freed from the burden of directing, we also benefit from more chances to notice and learn even more about a child’s interests and capabilities, giving us new ways to support their learning.